joinself/academy/examples/mobile/android/README.md

     - Gradle 8.11.1 and above
     - Android API 28 and above

-Open `academy/examples/mobile/android` in Android Studio, and choose the example app to run.
+Open `academy/examples/mobile/android` in Android Studio, and choose an example app to run.
 Alternatively, you can use the command line provided in each example README to build and install the app.

 ## 📱 Mobile Features